mdeclerf/ft_transcendance/README.md

 <h6>User account</h6>

-* The user login using the OAuth System of 42 Intranet
+* The user login using the OAuth System of 42 Intranet.

 * In his user page, they can change their name (the default one is the one from the 42Intranet) and picture.